monil01/mapredict/README.md

     2.3 [OpenARC-devel]: Contains the source code for OpenARC and COMPASS framework.
     2.4 [model_parser]: Contains MAPredict's model parser that traverses the application and machine model and invokes an appropriate analytical model.
-    2.5 [models]: This folder contains the application and machine model which are passes to MAPredict for prediction.
+    2.5 [models]: This folder contains the application and machine models which are passes to MAPredict for prediction.
     2.6 [scripts]: These scripts are used to compile MAPredict and invoke appropriate machine and application models.